Frederick K. C. Price

-Frederick K. C. Price (January 3, 1932 – February 12, 2021) was an American televangelist and author who was the founder and apostle of Crenshaw Christian Center (CCC), located in South Los Angeles, California.
+Frederick Kenneth Cercie Price (January 3, 1932 – February 12, 2021) was an American televangelist and author who was the founder and pastor of Crenshaw Christian Center (CCC), located in South Los Angeles, California.
 He was known for his Ever Increasing Faith ministries broadcast, which aired weekly on television and radio.

 Early life

 Price was born in 1932 in Santa Monica, California, a Los Angeles suburb, the eldest son of Winifred and Frederick Price, Sr., who owned a janitorial service in West Los Angeles.
-Frederick attended McKinley Elementary School in Santa Monica, Foshay Junior High, Manual Arts High School and Dorsey High School in Los Angeles, and then completed two years of schooling at Los Angeles City College.
+Frederick attended McKinley Elementary School in Santa Monica, Foshay Junior High, Manual Arts High School and Dorsey High School in Los Angeles, and received two years of schooling at Los Angeles City College.
 He later received an honorary diploma from the Rhema Bible Training Center (1976) and an honorary Doctor of Divinity degree from Oral Roberts University (1982).

-Both of his parents, who had once been practicing Jehovah's Witnesses at the time he met his future wife Betty, had stopped practicing the religion, and were also outspoken against all organized religions.
+Both of his parents had once been practicing Jehovah's Witnesses.
+At the time Price met his future wife Betty, his parents had stopped practicing the religion and were also outspoken against all organized religions.
 While courting Betty, his high school sweetheart, he began attending church services with her.
 However, after their marriage, he stopped attending church regularly until a group of Los Angeles-area churches began sponsoring a week of old-fashioned tent revivals in the Crenshaw area.
 Price began attending these services with his wife.
 At one of these services, he received Jesus Christ as his personal savior.
 Soon after becoming born again, Price claimed to have felt the call from God to go into the ministry, serving mostly part-time, while working as a paper cutter, as an assistant pastor in a Baptist church from 1955 to 1957.
 He then pastored an African Methodist Episcopal church in Val Verde, California from 1957 to 1959.
 In the early 1960s, Price served at Westminster Presbyterian Church in Los Angeles.
 Price then joined the Christian and Missionary Alliance at West Washington Community Church in 1965.

 Ministry work

-In February 1970, Price has claimed he received the baptism of the Holy Spirit, and also said he spoke in tongues, a time which he considered the starting point in his own ministry.
+In February 1970, Price had received the baptism of the Holy Spirit, and also said he spoke in tongues, a time which he considered the starting point in his own ministry.
 Shortly thereafter, he encountered the Bible-teaching ministry of late preacher/televangelist Kenneth E. Hagin.
 Price joined the neo-charismatic movement, affiliating with Word of Faith, and began to teach the messages on speaking in tongues, divine healing, and prosperity teachings.
 He and his wife Betty co-founded the Crenshaw Christian Center that same year in the Crenshaw section of West Los Angeles, California.